el3um4s/strani-anelli-blog/_posts/2021/2021-12-15-7-ways-to-code-rock-paper-scissors-in-javascript/2021-12-15-7-ways-to-code-rock-paper-scissors-in-javascript.md

 So far I have approached this problem starting from a list of predefined and known rules.
 To solve the classic game function is enough.
 But I can make things more interesting by adding the ability to expand the rules at will.

-Of course, the first solution presents can be easily extended by modifying the array with the rules.
+Of course, the first solution can be easily extended by modifying the array with the rules.
 But I want to try a different approach.
 I can create an object (in JavaScript everything is an object, even functions) that learns the rules of the game and has the ability to decide which player won the game.
 In other words, I want to create a simple AI referee for Rock Paper Scissor.

 I create the `referee()` function: